lentra0/containerized-blog-platform/README.md

    ```bash
    docker-compose up --build -d
    ```
+  Copy `.env.example` to `.env` and populate it before running.
 2. **Frontend**: open http://localhost:3000
-3. **Register** a new user: click "Switch to Register", enter username and password, and click "Register".
+3. **Register** a new user: switch to Register mode, provide a username and password, and submit the form.
-4. **Login**: switch to Login mode, enter credentials, and click "Login".
-You should see a success message.
+4. **Login**: switch to Login mode, provide credentials, and submit the form.
+A success message is displayed on successful authentication.
 5. **Admin Panel**: open http://localhost:3000/admin and create new posts.
 6. **Browse Posts**: view all posts on the main page.

-*If any API call shows an error, ensure the backend is running at http://localhost:8000 (`docker-compose ps`) and retry.*
+*If API calls fail, verify the backend is running at http://localhost:8000 (`docker-compose ps`) and retry.*

 ---